trojblue/LLMcalc-mod/README.md

 Example:
 `python main.py -b 950 -n 2 -v 24`

+## Dependencies
+You'll need these to run it in python.
+3.12.3 is what I wrote it in, but any modern version should work.
+`pip install argparse requests beautifulsoup4 psutil`

+For AMD + Linux you'll need `sudo apt install pciutils`

+Nvidia will need drivers, as long as `nvidia-smi` works this program should.

+Intel needs `lspci`, dunno if that supports windows.

 ## How It Works
 Enter a Hugging Face model ID (e.g., microsoft/phi-4) to get its parameter count.
 The script fetches system RAM and VRAM specs.
 You can override them with flags.